ibm-cloud-docs/vpc/vpn-add-connection.md

 {: #vpn-using-api-vpn-gateway-connection-peer-cidr-add}
 {: api}

-To add a peer CIDR to a VPN gateway connection by using the API, follow these steps:
+To add a peer CIDR to a VPN gateway connection with the API, follow these steps:

 This API is supported only by policy mode VPN gateway.
    {: note}